dejan995/hms-docker/README.md

 ## Updates
 ### 23.06.2021
 1. Fixed issue where the password for the Webmin UI, for Filemin and Samba, was not being changed.
 You can now set the password from a variable in the ".env" file.
+2. Fixed the install.sh script.
+It can now safely be used on a freshly installed Ubuntu machine.

 ### 20.06.2021
 1. Emby Media server is replaced with Jellyfin Media Server.